airbytehq/airbyte/docs/integrations/sources/zendesk-support.inapp.md

 2. You can use OAuth or an API token to authenticate your Zendesk account.
 We recommend using OAuth for Airbyte Cloud and an API token for Airbyte Open Source.

    <!-- env:cloud -->
-   - To authenticate using OAuth for Airbyte Cloud, select **OAuth2.0** from the Authentication dropdown, then click **Authenticate your Zendesk Support account** to sign in with Zendesk and authorize your account.
+   - **For Airbyte Cloud:** To authenticate using OAuth, select **OAuth2.0** from the Authentication dropdown, then click **Authenticate your Zendesk Support account** to sign in with Zendesk and authorize your account.
    <!-- /env:cloud -->
    <!-- env:oss -->
-   - To authenticate using an API key for Airbyte Open Source, select **API Token** from the Authentication dropdown and enter the [API token you generated](https://docs.airbyte.com/integrations/sources/zendesk-support#enable-api-token-access-and-generate-a-token), as well as the email address associated with your Zendesk account.
+   - **For Airbyte Open Source**: To authenticate using an API token, select **API Token** from the Authentication dropdown and enter the [token you generated](https://docs.airbyte.com/integrations/sources/zendesk-support#enable-api-token-access-and-generate-a-token), as well as the email address associated with your Zendesk account.
    <!-- /env:oss -->

 3. For **Start Date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
 The data added on and after this date will be replicated.